manonthemon/eBay-Price-Scraper/README.md

 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)

   ## Description
-  This is a simple python application which can be used to extract price information from eBay URLs.
+  This is a simple python application which can be used to extract product name and price information from eBay URLs.

   I've built this application to practice python basics such as: